JREAM/config-server/mysql.md

 Reset Root Password (Easy to use two terminals)

     sudo /etc/init.d/mysqld stop
+    sudo service mysql stop
     sudo mysqld_safe --skip-grant-tables &

+If you have a `.my.cnf` file lingering around, you are better off just doing:

+    sudo su && mysql

+Otherwise, carry on this way:

     mysql -u root
     USE mysql;